anusudarsan/facebook-presto/presto-docs/src/main/sphinx/security/ldap.rst

 credentials using an external LDAP service.

 To enable LDAP authentication for Presto, configuration changes are made on the Presto coordinator.
-No changes are required to the worker configuration;
-only the communication from the clients to the coordinator is authenticated.
+If you want to enable SSL for the entire cluster follow :doc:`/security/internal-communication`.

 Presto Server Configuration
 ---------------------------